 Not interested in a presentation or a brewery tour?
 Just want to get right into the “good stuff”?
 Well, the Hunter Valley also has you covered….

-4 Pines at the Farm (Matilda Bay Brewhouse is a “choose your own adventure” venue that I love to visit with our tour groups.
+4 Pines at the Farm (Matilda Bay Brewhouse) is a “choose your own adventure” venue that I love to visit with our tour groups.
 There is something for everyone… Craft beer tasting paddles with 6 x 80mL tasters and a middy of your favourite included when you return the paddle as well as cocktails and beertails (the biggest range and the best value in the Hunter … cocktails can be notoriously expensive in the valley but here you can afford seconds!).
-Get excited with the Fat Yak range, change it up with “Dirty Granny Cider” and my favourite alcoholic ginger beer of all time lives here … the “Rusty Yak” (it’s the perfect mix of sweet and savoury).
-Get it on tap or take home some Yak in a 6 pack from the Hermitage Road Cellars.
+Get excited with the 4 Pines range, change it up with “Dirty Granny Cider” and my favourite alcoholic ginger beer of all time lives here … it’s the perfect mix of sweet and savoury.
+Get it on tap or take some home in a 6 pack from the Hermitage Road Cellars.

 A few ales always makes me peckish so gourmet pizzas, gourmet burgers, pastas, pub favourites (they make a mean salt and pepper squid!) and even salads for something lighter are the perfect accompaniment to your ale of choice.

 Fancy a little more to try?
 If you need a taster that is 200mL tall (think 4 of them in your paddle) then you won’t be disappointed at Ironbark Hill Brewhouse.
 At Ironbark Hill you will find another example of Hunter Valley creativity.
 By now you’re probably thinking that you’ve tried all the beers the Hunter would have to grow your beer belly?
 Think again!
 Ironbark Hill Brewhouse is a “round the world” trip of beers with their American Pale Ale, Black Forest Stout, German Pilsener and English “Hazelnut” brown ale.